 Your organization’s assets make up a large and costly financial investment.
 Now more than ever, organizations are challenged to track and maintain assets, especially in this time of highly mobile workforces.
 A rapid shift has compounded this challenge to large portions of the traditional office workforce working from home (WFH).
 Many employees utilize corporate and institutional assets such as computers and office furniture as part of their WFH.

-New questions are rising for corporate asset managers and facility teams, such as how we can keep control of these items outside of our facilities environments and maintain health and safety standards relating to items such as ergonomics when employees are not on-site?
+New questions are rising for corporate asset managers and facility teams, such as how to manage company assets outside of our facilities environments and maintain health and safety standards relating to items such as ergonomics when employees are not on-site?
 Before you can get a handle on your fixed and moveable asset inventories, you need to ask yourself if your organization has the tools to track them effectively?
 If you manage your assets proactively in your facilities, can you do the same for owned or leased assets in employee’s home offices?
 Maintaining your assets’ condition can extend their overall life and reduce the total cost of ownership while providing your employees with the resources they need in these challenging times regardless of whether or not they are working in the office or from home.

-Below are three of the top question’s facilities teams should be asking about this critical function as well as answers, which can help you maintain control of this critical function.
+Below are three of the top question’s facilities teams should be asking about how to manage company assets in and out of the organization, as well as answers, which can help you maintain control of this critical function.

 1.)
 Are you able to make a successful business case using available data to justify needed funding for your facilities and for your employees regardless of where they are working?